-Many brands just can't compete with that and so they partner with influencers instead for sponsored posts that help get the word out about their products.
+Many brands just can’t compete with that, so they partner with influencers on sponsored posts that help get the word out about their products.

 How to decide what to charge as an influencer

-Typically these influencer deals involve the creation of content—an Instagram post, video or Story—and will sometimes include permission for the brand to use this content on their own site or in an ad.
+Typically these influencer deals involve the creation of content—Instagram ads, a post, a video, or a Story—and will sometimes include permission for the brand to use this content on their own site or in an ad.

 Most of these deals are negotiable and can involve a single post or an entire campaign in exchange for a fee, a free product, a service, a gift, the promise of exposure, or some combination of these.

-Keep in mind when negotiating that you’re not just offering content but access to your audience, a potentially large reach on one of the most popular social platforms around, and usage rights too.
+Keep in mind when negotiating that you’re not just offering content but access to your audience—a potentially large reach on one of the most popular social platforms around—and usage rights.

 Finally, it's important as an influencer to also know your own audience.

 Want to learn how to grow and monetize your Instagram account?
-Instagram marketing expert, Gretta van Riel, shows you how in Grow Your Business with Instagram, a free course inside Shopify Academy.
+Instagram marketing expert Gretta van Riel shows you how in Grow Your Business with Instagram, a free course at Shopify Academy.

 How to find brands to work with

-You can reach out to them directly to try to work out a deal, but you can also list yourself on one of the many influencer marketplaces out there to increase your chances of being discovered:
+You can reach out to them directly to try to work out a deal, but you can also list yourself on one of the many influencer marketplaces out there to increase your chances of being discovered, including:

-- Fohr Card: Connect your Instagram, blog, YouTube channel, and other social platforms to create an influencer “card” that shows your different profiles and total reach for brands shopping around for a partnership.
-You also get access to a list of brands and their wants, so you can take the initiative to reach out too.
+- Fohr.
+Connect your Instagram, blog, YouTube channel, and other social platforms to create an influencer “card” that shows your different profiles and total reach for brands shopping for a partnership.
+You can also access a list of brands and their wants, so you can take the initiative to reach out too.

-- indaHash: Brands put up campaigns that you can participate in.
+- indaHash.
+Brands post campaigns you can participate in.
 Post a picture with the specified hashtags on Instagram and get paid.
-You need 700 engaged followers to be eligible.
+You need at least 700 engaged followers to be eligible.

-You can find examples of sponsored posts and how Instagrammers integrate brands into their story or caption by searching up #sponsored on Instagram, like this one from How He Asked, an account that shares wedding proposal stories and partners with a jewlery business:
+You can find examples of sponsored posts and how Instagrammers integrate brands into their story or caption by searching #sponsored on Instagram, like this one from How He Asked, an account that shares wedding proposal stories and partners with a jewelry business: